rapidstream-org/rapidstream-tapa/docs/user/intro.rst

 .. image:: https://user-images.githubusercontent.com/32432619/167315788-4f4c7241-d7bb-454d-80d2-94a3eae505a5.png
   :width: 100 %

+TAPA offers several advantages over other FPGA accelerations solutions like Intel FPGA SDK for OpenCL and Xilinx Vitis.

+Unlike Intel's approach, which limits kernel instances and communication channels to global variables, TAPA allows for hierarchical designs and easier code sharing among kernels.
+TAPA also provides clearer visibility of accessed channels for each kernel and enables efficient synthesis of functionally identical kernels.

+TAPA overcomes Xilinx Vitis's limitations by supporting both fine-grained and coarse-grained task parallelism within a unified framework, eliminating the need for separate OpenCL kernels and complex linking processes.
+TAPA's stream interfaces are more consistent and generalizable across different granularities of parallelism.

 With the TAPA programming model, developers can:

 - **Express** complex dataflow designs in C++ with a high-level API.